-There are many advantages to installing two-piece toilets, also known as coupled toilets, which is why it's such a popular choice for both contractors and homeowners.
-At PlumbersStock, we carry a large selection of different styles, colors, sizes, rough-in options, and more.
-We have all kinds of toilets, so shop around if you don't find what you need here for your bathroom update.
+There are many advantages to installing two-piece toilets, also known as coupled toilets, which is why it's such a popular choice for contractors and homeowners.
+PlumbersStock carries a large selection of styles, colors, sizes, rough-in options, and more.
+We have all kinds of cheap toilets, so shop around if you don't find what you need here for your bathroom update.

-There are three main components to most toilets: the tank, bowl, and pedestal (the exception being wall-mounted toilets).
+Most toilets have three main components: the tank, bowl, and pedestal (except wall-mounted toilets).
 A two-piece toilet is separated where the tank meets the bowl/pedestal.
-There is a gap or joint between the toilet tank and the bowl (joining area) where can attract and provide more places for dirt, mold, and bacteria to hide.
+There is a gap or joint between the toilet tank and the bowl (joining area) that can attract and provide more places for dirt, mold, and bacteria to hide.
 Or worse, it can be a breeding ground for them.

 Another benefit to installing a two-piece toilet is that it is less bulky, lighter, and easier to move and maneuver around than one-piece toilets.
 One minor consideration is that once assembled, two-piece units are typically on the bigger side and thus take up more space, but that is not always the case.